MichaelAbilawon/blog_app/README.md

 # Blog App

-The Blog App is a web application that allows users to create, read, update, and delete blog posts.
+BlogNest is a web application that allows users to create, read, update, and delete blog posts.
 It provides a simple and intuitive interface for managing blog content.
-This README provides an overview of the app, how to set it up, and basic usage instructions.
+This README provides an overview of the app, how to set it up.

 ## Features